 What makes FCDS different from other schools is our intentional approach to the art and science of an all-boys education.
-The earliest, more formidable years--Kindergarten to Grade 9--can be overlooked in larger schools, seen as only a means to an end.
+The earliest, more formidable years--Kindergarten to Grade 9--can be overlooked in larger schools, seen as only an educational building block..

 That’s not so at Fairfield Country Day School.

 We recognize that a “lifer” at FCDS will spend more time behind our celebrated Blue Door than he will in high school and college combined.
-The lessons an FCDS boy learns, the skills he acquires, the risks he learns to take, and relationships he makes provide the building blocks for a leader who is prepared to Meet the Moment.
-Few schools—private or public—shine as strong of a light on the development of boys as FCDS.
+The lessons an FCDS boy learns, the skills he acquires, the risks he learns to take, and the relationships he makes provide the foundation for a leader who is prepared to Meet the Moment.
+At FCDS, we shine a bright light on the development of boys.
+Few schools—private or public—do the same.

 FCDS is where boys are free to find themselves.